MiddletonCommunityVoice/services-list/content/fifty-plus/wiltshire-farm-foods.md

 ---

 ### Information
-Order by phone or online.
+Order by phone Mon to Fri 9am to 5pm.

+or online 24 hours a day

 Foods delivered to your door every week

-### Opening Times
-General phone line open 9am to 5pm Mon - Fri
-* Order by phone 24hrs a day or online